RESTful Service Description Language

 The RESTful Service Description Language (RSDL) is a machine- and human-readable XML description of HTTP-based web applications (typically REST web services).

 The language (defined by Michael Pasternak during his work on oVirt RESTful API) allows documenting the model of the resource(s) provided by a service, the relationships between them, and operations and the parameters that must be supplied for the operations.
-It specifies if parameters are mandated; and describes possible overloads as parameters sets.
+It specifies whether parameters are mandated; and describes possible overloads as parameters sets.

 RSDL is intended to simplify the reuse of web services that are based on the HTTP architecture of the web.
 It is platform- and language-independent and aims to promote reuse of applications beyond the basic use in a web browser by both humans and machines.